Bernadine Healy: Press

 Over her career Healy served as a medical commentator and consultant for CBS, PBS and MSNBC, and made numerous appearances on CNN, C-SPAN and Fox News Channel.
 Healy authored a column, "On Health", for U.S. News & World Report beginning in 2003 on a wide array of medical topics from women's health to marijuana, coronary artery disease to cancer, tattoos to male circumcision, and medical preparedness to health reform.

 Healy became the focus of controversy when she questioned the 2004 finding of the Institute of Medicine that the evidence refuting a link between childhood vaccinations and autism was conclusive.
 In a nationally televised CBS interview with Sharyl Attkisson, she alleged that the government has avoided studying whether there are any susceptible population sub-groups in which vaccination may result in autism, because of a fear that, if such a link were found between vaccines and autism, people would stop vaccinating.

 Family

 Healy was married to cardiac surgeon Floyd D. Loop, a former CEO of the Cleveland Clinic, Ohio.
 She and her husband had one daughter, Marie McGrath Loop.
 She had another daughter, Bartlett Bulkley, from her previous marriage.

 Death

-Healy died on August 6, 2011 in Gates Mills, Ohio, ending a 13-year illness with brain cancer.
+Healy died on August 6, 2011, in Gates Mills, Ohio, ending a 13-year illness with brain cancer.

 Popular media

-Healy is the subject of a 2018 episode of Malcolm Gladwell's podcast "Revisionist History" : "Strong Verbs, Short Sentences", Season 3, Episode #9.
+Healy is the subject of a 2018 episode of Canadian journalist Malcolm Gladwell's podcast "Revisionist History" : "Strong Verbs, Short Sentences", Season 3, Episode #9.